 If you go to Library > Find Previous Process Photos Lightroom Classic searches your Catalog and places any photos developed with Process Versions 1, 2 or 3 in this Collection.
 It’s an easy way to find photos that you may want to update to Process Version 4.

 Invalid DNG Files (Temporary Collection)

-Note that Lightroom checks the original image source part of the DNG file for corrupt or damaged files, but not the part that contains Metadata changeable by Lightroom.
-Lightroom also only verifies DNG files created by Lightroom during import and can’t verify DNG files created by cameras.
+Note that Lightroom Classic checks the original image source part of the DNG file for corrupt or damaged files, but not the part that contains Metadata changeable by Lightroom Classic.
+Lightroom Classic also only verifies DNG files created by Lightroom during import and can’t verify DNG files created by cameras.